DanielLevenstein/Product_Profitability_Study/product_pricing.md

 - As Material loss goes up profit goes down.
 - Some items in this set have stable material_loss as num_colors goes up.
 #### Suggestions
-- Vendor should do one of the following:
+- Vendor should do the following:
   - 1) Increase their price per color to keep profit from going negative.
-  - 2) Figure out what orders have a high material loss and remove those items from the store.
+  - 2) Remove items with high material loss from the store.
 #### Other Notes
 - Shipping and handling has a significant impact on final profit margins and may not have been calculated accurately in this chart.